 -If you already have a place marker on that picture, you can place a second place marker on top to freeze the number.
-Frozen pictures cannot be “Bumped”.
+Frozen pictures cannot be “Bumped.”

 The game ends when all the pictures have been frozen.

 -The winner is the player with the most pictures frozen.

-Then, he can circle the picture with the most spins.
+Children can circle the picture with the most spins.